TCU Rowing

 2- Winds: High winds can produce waves and make docking difficult, especially in 1X.
 Beach St. is more protected the Marine Creek Lake.
 Wind direction is also an important factor.
 Coaches will make the call if it’s safe to row and specifically where rowing will take place.

-Wind parameter: MCL: Maximum Winds are 15mph.
+Recommend Wind parameter: MCL: Maximum Winds are 15mph.
 Beach St.: Maximum Winds are 20mph.
 The wind values include the gust factor.
 These winds are for crew boats.
 1X winds should be reduced by 5mph and even more depending on experience of rower.

-3- Safety Officer, must be present at every practice.
+3- Safety Officer (TCU) must be present at every practice.
 When out on the water, alway use the buddy system and never, row off on your own.
 Basic “Learn to Row” training must be focused on Safety first.
 Brief new rowers on safety protocols, getting out of a flipped boat and staying with the boat.
 Make sure the coach boat has required # of life jackets and mention the location of the first aid kit in the Boathouse/Container.
 Coach or coxswain should have quick access to a cell phone and know exact address if 911 emergency services are required.

-7- Traffic Pattern and Lookout.
+6- – Traffic Pattern and Lookout.
 At Beach St keep your starboard side (green) closest to shore.
 Always take a look behind you before you start rowing and every 5 or 6 strokes, especially at Marines Creek Lake with so many fishing boats.
 Coxswains & bow-seats need to be mindful of watching for Swimmers along the east shore of MCL, especially on Saturday mornings.

-8. Scheduling Water Practices: Each water practice must have the appropriate “level of coaches” as well as an adequate level of crew experience for the specific rowing location/boat.
-The “Practice Coordinators”: FWRC Lead M/W Coaches: (Sam/Ashley) as well as the Student M/W Coaches: (Luke/Avery), will create the water practice schedule, prior to the start of each rowing week (Ideally approved and posted by Saturday evening.).
+7. Scheduling Water Practices: Each water practice must have the appropriate number of FWRC coaches, as well as an adequate level of crew experience for the specific rowing location/boat.
+The “Practice Coordinators”: FWRC Lead M/W Coaches: (Sam/Ashley) as well as the Student M/W Coaches: (Willie and Sovereign), will create the water practice schedule, prior to the start of each rowing week (Ideally approved and posted by Saturday evening.).

 Early posting of the water practice schedule will give Crew Captains time to ensure practice logistics and substituted are in place for the week.
 Practice Coordinator will:

-• Deconflict TCU water practices with any FWRC & TRWD events and select the most appropriate practice location.
+- Deconflict TCU water practices with any FWRC & TRWD events and select the most appropriate practice location.

-• Ensure the adequate Level of coaches (TCU & FWRC) are available for the crews rowing.
+- Ensure the adequate Level of coaches (TCU & FWRC) are available for the crews rowing.

-• Create a weekly master practice spread sheet (Water/ERG).
-Ensure that all water practices are placed on the appropriate “Group Me” location (Beach St or MCL) well in advance of the practice.
+- Create a weekly master practice spread sheet (Water/ERG).
+Ensure that all water practices are on the google Practice sheets well in advance of the practice, as well as on appropriate Group Me.
 This will give awareness to other crews that you will be out on the water and give “automatic” notice of a schedule change.

-9. Scheduling Regatta Events: The Head Coach will provide the deadline for specific Regatta event selection, to be made based upon crew/cox availability.
+8. Scheduling Regatta Events: The Head Coach will provide the deadline for specific Regatta event selection, to be made based upon crew/cox availability.
 Shortly there after the actual boats lineups will be submitted by the Men/Women lead coaches.
 The final “agreed upon” Regatta Events, as well as the specific Crew lineups will then be sent out to the Team.

 🚣🏿♂️🚣🏿♂️🚣🏿♂️🚣🏿♂️🚣🏿♂️🚣🏿♂️🚣🏿♂️🚣🏿♂️